phucthichlai/EDA-La-Liga-Player-Status-Season-2022-2023/README.md

 - It can be seen that <strong>Atletico</strong> has the <strong>highest</strong> age median among the top 3, especially compared with <strong>Barcelona</strong>.</p>

 <img width="1000" alt="Ảnh chụp Màn hình 2023-03-20 lúc 04 20 17" src="https://user-images.githubusercontent.com/104643138/226206732-6bda54cd-565b-41fe-9eca-c442fc859299.png">
 - It can be seen that <strong>Atletico</strong> lies in the oldest teams, while <strong>Barcelona</strong> contains comparatively younger squad.
-This would help Barcelona maintain and develop their play style and strategies in the next seasons</p>
+This would help Barcelona maintain performance quality due to the squad's stamina, as well as develop their play style and strategies during the season.</p>

 <img width="1000" alt="Ảnh chụp Màn hình 2023-03-20 lúc 04 22 37" src="https://user-images.githubusercontent.com/104643138/226206820-ed0456f7-8802-47eb-8fbf-90e8246b9897.png">
 - It can be clearly seen from this chart that <strong>less than 20%</strong> players of Atletico aged 26 and under, while young players aged U26 account for more than <strong>50%</strong> and <strong>60%</strong> in Real Madrid and Barcelona respectively.</p>